-Pre-Hedging is the management of the risk associated with one or more anticipated client orders, designed to benefit the client in connection with such orders and any resulting transactions.
+Pre-Hedging is the management of the risk associated with one or more anticipated client transactions.
+It is designed to benefit the client in connection with such orders and any resulting transaction, and to mitigate the risk related to the client transaction.

 Where a client indicates interest in a potential transaction, provides a request for a quote or leaves an order, Natixis may use that information to engage in Pre-Hedging activities by dealing as principal with a view to facilitate a potential transaction.
 Any Pre-Hedging transaction may occur at different price from the client traded price, may affect the market price and liquidity in a way or another, and may result in a profit or loss to Natixis.
+Pre-hedging activity can occur within days, hours, minutes, seconds, milliseconds before the client trades its request.

-Acting as a Principal, Natixis may execute other transactions or conduct risk management activities ahead of executing a client's order.
+Acting as a Principal, Natixis may execute other transactions or conduct risk management activities ahead of executing a client order.
 While undertaking pre-hedging, Natixis may continue to conduct ongoing business, including risk management, market making, and execution of other client orders.
 Pre-hedging can lead to market making activity with other clients or other trading venues in the same currency at the same time.

+Sales will transmit to the relevant trading desk any information that the client gives about the transaction to come (side, timing, number of slices, platform, other trades to come, number of banks in competition ...).
+For instance, a client can ask a two-way price electronically but let Natixis' sales know about more color: side, timing, slices...
 Despite an intent by the liquidity provider to provide a benefit to the liquidity consumer and to limit the market impact of a trade, pre-hedging may result in an adverse outcome for the liquidity consumer depending on the circumstances.

-If Natixis pre-hedges a client's order, it will take reasonable steps to ensure that pre-hedging is not detrimental to such order, disadvantage the clients or disrupt the market.
+If Natixis pre-hedges a client transaction, it will take reasonable steps to avoid pre-hedging being detrimental to such transaction, disadvantage the client or disrupt the market.